nikiats/rl_garage_bump/readme.md

 - Find `Load temporary add-on` and select a `manifest.json` as a file (it will be in downloaded folder).

 ### Extension will be loaded and become active
+The extension produces a sound after it is started and after every single trade bump.
+You can disable it by setting `SOUND_ENABLED` to `false` in `bumper.js`

 ## Usage
 - Open `bumper.js` file and change **MY_USERNAME** parameter (line 1) to your user's nickname on RL Garage